Dandedime/dande-chatbot/README.md

 The chatbot performs best when the user queries are clear and specific and utilize language it is already to use to.
 For example, using the names of the entity types (like "individual", "organization", "corporation") and relationship types (like "contribution" and "violation") that it is familiar with can help make the intent more apparent.

+## Chatbot prompts

+Prompts used by the chatbot live in `prompt_contexts/`.
+For example the prompt used for doing LLM-based entity resolution is `prompt_contexts/entity_resolution.txt` or for the neo4j chatbot is `prompt_contexts/neo4j.txt`.
+Prompts can easily be edited by editing these text files.  `build_prompts.py` contains python classes for loading and handling these prompts. `conversation.py` contains python classes for handling conversations that use these prompts.

 # Neo4j

+## Data classes

+`data_structures/classes.py` defines standard data types that will be used in neo4j.
+For example there are classes for Individual, Corporation, and Organization as well as for relationships like Contribution, Identity, and Violation.
+These classes define the properties for each data type that will be placed in neo4j (things like name, address, date, etc).
+They also handle how to convert an instance of these data types into a text description that will be embedded for entity resolution.

 ## Populating neo4j graph db